chander2207/web-crawler/README.md

 # web-crawler
+This project is built on Pycharm.

 Crawler to fetch the food ingredients from the webpage epicurious.

-Data is saved in a csv file where first column is meant for Recipe and rest tells its ingredient
+It prints the ingrdients and the recipe.

+The code is written in the file recipe.py